Pain Management: Alternative Therapy

 Therapeutic touch and reiki healing are thought to help activate the self-healing processes of an individual and therefore reduce pain.
 Although these so called "energy-based" techniques do not require actual physical contact, they do involve close physical proximity between practitioner and patient.

 In the past few years, several reviews evaluated published studies on the efficacy of these healing approaches to ease pain and anxiety and improve health.
-Although beneficial effects with no significant adverse side effects were reported in several studies, the limitations of some of these studies make it difficult to draw definitive conclusions.
+Although a few small studies showed these techniques are beneficial and have no significant adverse side effects, the limitations of some of these studies make it difficult to draw definitive conclusions.
 Further studies are needed before the evidence-based recommendation for using these approaches for pain treatment can be made.

 Dietary Approaches to Treating Pain